d-mccaslin/galactic-age/README.md

 ## Setup/Installation Requirements

-* Find repository on GitHub or otherwise obtain repo link
+* Find repository on GitHub
 * Clone or download repository
+* From your terminal, navigate to the project's root directory
+* Use <strong>npm install</strong> command install necessary dependencies
-* Use <strong>npm run start</strong> to start a live server and run the application through your browser
+* Use <strong>npm run test</strong> to view the results and details of project specs/tests
 * The recommended editor for viewing the application is Visual Studio Code

 ## Specs & Tests